 Russian ministries and government agencies are frequent purchasers of equipment, goods and services for their own needs or for the needs of various domestic organizations or groups (i.e., the military, regional health organizations, or population centers located in remote areas).
 In April 1997, the Russian Government established procedures for public tenders for some government procurement, but this process needs improvement and clearer guidelines.
-A government procurement bill, based on competitive bidding, is before the Duma, but has yet to be adopted.
+A government procurement bill, that incorporates international government procurement standards (model UNCITRAL law on procurement of goods, works and services) is before the Duma, but has yet to be adopted.
 Domestic suppliers currently are not accorded many official advantages or privileges in competing for government procurement.
 Nonetheless, the Russian government's strong political bias toward supporting domestic industries may work in favor of Russian suppliers.

+Manufacturers of telecommunications equipment, construction materials and equipment, and oil and gas equipment have reported serious difficulties in obtaining product approvals.
 On January 13, 1999, an amendment to the Federal Law on Communications went into effect, which appears to encourage government agencies purchasing communications equipment to give priority to systems using Russian-produced equipment.
 This has motivated some major U.S. suppliers to begin production in Russia.